Welcome to the mother-lode of ATF-related data on firearms in commerce!

 The vast majority of firearms, 1,202,149 in 2017, are imported from Austria.
 I wonder why…cough…Glock…cough.
 In second place with nearly half as many firearms imported is Brazil with 760,017 (mostly Taurus), Germany with 394,449 is third, and Croatia with 326,653 (this is where Springfield XD handguns come from) dropped from 3rd place the prior year to fifth place this year.

-If these stats are interesting to you and you’re not yet a part of the firearms industry, you might want to consider it!
+If these stats are interesting to you and you’re not yet a part of the firearms industry, you might want to consider it by getting your FFL.